-Using a cement bond log, a variable density log and ultrasonic tools provide an indispensable, (but different), set of evaluative data.
-The objective of cement evaluation logs is to provide information to understand if we have achieved zonal isolation.
-If not, they can help to asses if a cement squeeze is possible to restore it.
+Using a cement bond log, a variable density log, and ultrasonic tools provides an indispensable (but different) set of evaluative data.
+The objective of cement bond logs like these is to provide information to understand if we have achieved zonal isolation.
+If not, they can help to asses if a cement squeeze will be possible to restore it.

 The challenge of variable density and cement bond log interpretation

 The first paragraph covers how cement evaluation logs are mostly accepted, however…